Functional Network Mapping

 Operational Applications in Network Mapping

-Analytical outputs directly support five critical mission requirements:
+Analytical outputs support five critical assessment requirements:

 • Assessing adversarial maneuverability and cross-theater deployment speed